 Where were you born?
-Massapequa N,Y. I am the oldest of 4 children.
-I was the only girl and then next two boys are my identical twin brothers, followed by my baby brother who as an adult tells me all the time that he loves to watch Sewing With Nancy.
+Massapequa NY.
+I am the oldest of 4 children.
+I was the only girl and then next two boys are my identical twin brothers.

 Who/what inspires you now?
 I worked for Brother Sewing machines for 25 years and when I retired in 2016, I knew that I finally was going to have the time to make more things and they would be things that I wanted to make.
 I attended the International Quilt Festival in Houston every year for those 25 years and if that does not inspire you, nothing will.

 What type of quilting do you prefer – piecing, paper piecing, appliqué, hand stitching?
 Do you longarm?
 Right now, I prefer paper piecing.
 I did make a quilt entirely by hand during the Covid 19 using 6” diameter hexagons.
 Have not done something like that for a long time.
 I have used a mid-arm in the past, but I do not own one as I do not want to have to commit to the space.
-Recently I have begun to use my Brother Luminaire to quilt with the embroidery feature.
+I used my Brother Luminaire to quilt with the embroidery feature.
 I like the result of edge-to-edge quilting in an embroidery hoop.